teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         ; Country Code
         ?
 6 => Country,

         ;  I don't know what I want to do here yet.
+I'll revisit this.
+        ;  XXXX
-XXXXX ?
+        ?
 7 => ExitPolicy,

         ; XXXX Properly speaking, there should be a CDDL 'cut'